Why AI Takes Your Clients' Stakeholder Interview Answers Literally -- And How to Get the Layer Underneath

 Why LLMs Get Stakeholder Interview Analysis Wrong Without Structure

-The literal interpretation problem in AI consulting tools
+The literal interpretation problem in generic AI tools

 Here's the core issue.
 LLMs are pattern-completion engines.
 You give them a transcript, they give you a summary.
 A good summary, usually.
 Grammatically correct, well-organized, and almost entirely useless for a high-stakes consulting engagement.